asumagic/ntl/io.md

 #### Interrupts

-The base ntl CPU can be woken up by __8__ interrupts.
-An interrupt stops the regular operation of the CPU and is triggered by an internal or external signal.
-They can be enabled or disabled globally through the `_INTON` flag and individually enabled through the `_INTxON` flags.
+The CPU can be woken up by __8__ interrupts.
+An interrupt stops the operation of the CPU and can be triggered either by the user, either by a peripherial.
+They can be enabled globally through the `_INTON` flag and enabled individually through the `_INTxON` flags.

 The `ridt` register is the offset to the Interrupt Descriptor Table.
 The IDT is a table with 8 entries of 16 bits.
 Each entry is an offset matching to an Interrupt Service Routine.

-An ISR is a routine called when a matching interrupt is called.
+ISRs are routines called when an interrupt is called.
 The return address matches to the instruction that should have been executed when being interrupted.
 However, there are things that the application programmer needs to be aware of:
 - An ISR is a regular, non-returning function.
-- Interrupts from ID `1` to `7` does not push any parameter data through the stack.
+- Interrupts from ID `1` to `7` do not push any parameter data through the stack.
 - Interrupt `0` is special and has extra things to take care of. _See: CPU exceptions_
-- The interrupts does not affect registers.
-They should be saved and restored by the ISR to resume the task that was interrupted.
+- Interrupts do not affect registers.
+They should be saved and restored by the ISR in order to resume the task that was interrupted.
 - When an interrupt rises, the `_INTLOCK` flag is set.
 It should be disabled by the ISR properly, because it temporarily disables interrupts.
 - When interrupts are disabled (when `_INTON` and `_INT*ON` are not set), those interrupts are rejected and will never interrupt the CPU, even when reenabling interrupts.
 - When interrupts are enabled, but `_INTLOCK` is set, the interrupts will stack in a dedicated interrupt stack.
-This stack has a limited size, so pushing an interrupt to the interrupt stack will effectively reject the interrupt.
+This stack has a limited size, defined by the implementation, so pushing an interrupt to the interrupt stack will effectively reject the interrupt.

 ##### CPU exceptions (Interrupt `0`)